writer/writer-framework/docs/docs/quickstart-tutorial.md

 Now let's add the rest of the components:

-- To the right column, add a _Plotly chart_.
+- To the right column, add a _Plotly Graph_.
 - To the left:
-    - 3 x _Slider input_
+    - 3 x _Slider Input_
-    - _Dropdown input_
+    - _Dropdown Input_
     - _Button_.
-- To the free space in our header, let's place a _Message_ component.
+- To the free space in the header, let's place a _Message_ component.

 ![ui boilerplate](./images/quickstart/ui_boilerplate.png)

 Now we can configure components with some static settings.
+You can find all the configuration options in right sidebar.
+Sidebar will apear after selecting the component using mouse click.
 Starting with slider inputs, let's set all 3 sliders configuration values to the following values:

 |   Property        |   Value (Slider 1)    |   Value (Slider 2)    |   Value (Slider 3)    |
 | :-----------:     | :-------------------  | :-------------------  | :-------------------  |